Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

 I also started unit 5, which focuses on function analysis, starting with the mean value theorem.

+I need to take notes on:

+- Mean value theorem
+- Extreme value theorem
+- Critical points and how to find them

 ---

 *Date: 9 November 2024*